 Apply for funding to support innovative approaches to regional collaboration: Municipal Innovation Program

-Apply for funding from the Municipal Innovation Program to support innovative approaches to regional economic development, regional planning and inter-municipal collaboration.
+Use the Municipal Innovation Program Application Form to apply for funding to support innovative approaches to regional economic development, regional planning and inter-municipal collaboration.

 You need to use the funding to create: